 Matryoshka dolls.
 Originally, these sets of wooden dolls of decreasing size depicted Russian girls and women wearing traditional dresses.
 Now the market also offers images of political leaders, cinema stars and other famous people.
 The smallest three-piece doll costs from RUR 150.

 Palekh artwork.
 Palekh is a village east of Moscow famous for its icon painters since the 17th century.
 After the Bolsheviks took power in 1917, local artists shifted to secular themes and developed their own technique of tempera painting on papier-mâché boxes, trays, broches and other items.
-Prices start from around RUR 1,000 for a simple box.
+Prices start from around RUR 1,000 for a simple original box.

 Pavlovo-Posd shawls.
 Patterns of these colourful woollen shawls, scarves and other textile products combine Russian and Turkish motifs.
 The cheapest original scarves costs over RUR 1,000.